Eleanor Vadala: Ballooning

 Vadala's second hot air balloon flight was on July 4, 1954, with Tony Fairbanks.
 They flew from Valley Forge airport, celebrating Independence Day.

 Vadala became an active member of the BCA, not only learning to fly, but also repairing the balloons, making nets for them, filling sandbags to use as weights, and driving the chase vehicles that followed the balloons after they launched.
 The club launched from both the Valley Forge Airport and from Wings Field in Blue Bell, Pennsylvania.

-Vadala was the third woman to receive FAA Balloon Pilot Certification, passing the written test on June 27, 1962 and the flight test on July 13, 1963.
-She flew from Doylestown, Pennsylvania to Hilltown, Pennsylvania.
+Vadala was the third woman to receive FAA Balloon Pilot Certification, passing the written test on June 27, 1962, and the flight test on July 13, 1963.
+She flew from Doylestown, Pennsylvania, to Hilltown, Pennsylvania.
 Vadala was preceded as a licensed woman balloon pilot in the United States by Constance C. Wolf ("Connie Wolf"), November 26, 1956, and by Jeannette Piccard who was issued her FAI-ACA ballooning license as of July 27, 1934.

-Vadala's first solo flight occurred on October 20, 1962 in La Coquette.
-She flew from Lafayette Hill, Pennsylvania to College Avenue in Havertown, Pennsylvania.
+Vadala's first solo flight occurred on October 20, 1962, in La Coquette.
+She flew from Lafayette Hill, Pennsylvania, to College Avenue in Havertown, Pennsylvania.
 One of her early solo flights was mentioned with a photograph, in Sports Illustrated for December 24, 1962.

 Originally owned by the Navy, the balloon La Coquette was constructed in 1928, and later sold to the Balloon Club of America.
 In 1955, it was redecorated and featured in the 1956 film "Around the World in Eighty Days".
 (The original book by Jules Verne did not include a balloon flight.)
 After filming, La Coquette was returned to the Club and continued to fly.

 In 1967, the Philadelphia Navy Yard decided to commemorate their 50th anniversary with a gas balloon launch.
 Vadala organized the launch, and was pilot-in-command of La Coquette for the flight, which occurred on July 29, 1967.

-She presented public educational programs about ballooning and was an instructor for hot air balloons.
+Vadala presented public educational programs about ballooning and was an instructor for hot air balloons.
 Unofficially, she served as the first secretary of the Balloon Federation of America, when it was formed in 1961.

 Vadala also taught classes in English as a Second Language (ESL) to immigrants.
 At age 63 she married an amateur balloonist, Rittenhouse Astronomical Society member, and astronomer for the Franklin Institute, Edwin F. Bailey (1907–1986).
 After his death, she established the Edwin F. Bailey Scholarship Award at Villanova University in his memory.

+Death

+Eleanor Vadala died at her home in Bala Cynwyd, Pennsylvania, on July 19, 2023, at the age of 99.